On a humid summer morning in Hyattsville, Maryland, Jerami Grant is back where it all began.

 “I always had a tremendous respect and admiration for his game,” Michael Malone said.
 “You look at his size and length and wingspan, you look at his defensive versatility.
 He’s guarded almost every position and every player from Damian Lillard to James Harden to Anthony Davis, you name it.
 And his length is something we value.
 He’s 25-years-old and it’s great when you have a coaching staff and front office that’s aligned in their pursuit of a player.”

-On offense, Grant’s shooting just 30% from 3 but the Nuggets are confident that number will start to creep up towards the 39% he shot from distance last season.
-One reason for his poor three-point shooting numbers this year is Grant is shooting just 30.8 on catch-and-shoot 3s, per NBA.com, after converting 39.7% of his 3s of that variety last year.
+On offense, Grant’s shooting just 30% from three but the Nuggets are confident that number will start to creep up towards the 39% he shot from distance last season.
+One reason for his poor three-point shooting numbers this year is Grant is shooting just 30.8 on catch-and-shoot threes, per NBA.com, after converting 39.7% of his three-pointers of that variety last year.

 He’s gradually learning to play with Jokic too, and is continuing to get acclimated to the Nuggets’ democratic offense which centers around continuous ball and player movement after he spent the last couple of seasons in Oklahoma City’s your-turn-my-turn system.
 Grant has played just 15 minutes alongside Jokic and Denver’s four other starters this season, but so far the results have been promising.
 With Grant, Jokic, Barton, Jamal Murray, and Gary Harris on the floor, the Nuggets are outscoring their opponent by an average of 20.3 points per 100 possessions.